Feodor Kuzmich: Biography

 There are no accounts of Feodor Kuzmich's early life.
-The first reported incident involving Feodor Kuzmich occurred on 4 September 1836, in Krasnoufimsk of the Province of Perm riding on a “snow-white horse” harnessed on a cart.
+The first reported incident involving Feodor Kuzmich occurred on 4 September 1836, in Krasnoufimsk of the Province of Perm riding on a "snow-white horse" harnessed on a cart.
 Because he had no records, nor had any background, this caused suspicions from a local blacksmith with his behavior and evasive answers.
 He later reported him to the authorities.

-The old man was detained as a tramp, there were traces of whip blows on his back, he did not have any documents with him.
+The old man was detained as a tramp; there were traces of whip blows on his back, and he did not have any documents with him.
 On September 10, his case was considered by the court: the detainee called himself sixty-year-old Feodor Kuzmich Kozmin (after that, this surname, like any other, was never called an elder), could not name his origin.
 By age, he was unfit to give back to soldiers and therefore, as a tramp, he received 20 whip blows and was exiled to Siberia.
 Fyodor Kuzmich was satisfied with the sentence, but asked the bourgeois Grigory Shpynyov to sign for him, stating that he himself was illiterate (although subsequent facts indicate the opposite).

 On October 13, 1836, with the 43rd batch of exiles, he was sent in stages to the Bogotolsky parish of the district of Mariinsky, in the province of Tomsk.
 During the journey through the stage, he attracted prisoners and escorts to himself, showing care for the weak and sick.
-The elder was the only prisoner who was not shacked.
+The elder was the only prisoner who was not shackled.
 In the materials of the Tomsk expedition about exiles, a description of Fyodor Kuzmich's appearance has been preserved.

 In the document, His height was described as 2 arshin and 6 with 3/4 verst.
 (Approximately 172 centimeters, or almost 5’8) Other parts of the description included “hair on the head and beard light blond with graying, round chin, on the back - traces of beatings with a whip.”

 On March 26, 1837, a party of exiles arrived in Tomsk, from where Fyodor Kuzmich was sent further to the place of exile.
 The elder was attributed to the village of Zertsaly, but was settled at the Krasnorechensky distillery, where he lived for five years.
 Due to his age, the elder was not involved in forced labor.
 It is known that the local Cossack Semyon Sidorov, seeing the elder's tendency to privacy, built him a cell-hut in Beloyarskaya.